facebookresearch/RAM/projects/otb/README.md

 OverthinkingBench will be saved inside `data/overthink_bench_by_maverick.json`

-c.
-Create UnderthinkingBench as follows:
+3. Create UnderthinkingBench as follows:

 ```
 python create_underthink.py